 Eena contemplated Shanks’ story as she slouched on the edge of the

-But the likelihood had seemed small and the risk, too great.
-Had she known Derian was there hiding,
+had seemed small and the risk, too great.
+Had she known Derian was there

 Hindsight is always easier than the dreadful moment of decision, she